+State Level

 The NSW Government has committed to walking and bike riding, known as active transport, to be the preferred way to make short trips and a viable, safe, and efficient option for longer trips.
-It has been estimated that more than 1.5 billion walking and bike riding trips are taken per year across New South Wales, with a target to double this number by 2042.
+It has been estimated that more than 1.5 billion walking and bike riding trips are taken per year across New South Wales, with a target to double this number in 20 years.

 In support of this goal, Transport for NSW have released a range of complementary and supporting strategies, including the Future Transport Strategy and the Active Transport Strategy.
-Key actions identified under the NSW Future Transport Strategy include:
+Key identified action under the NSW Future Transport Strategy include:

-More choices, better access Improving transport solutions Supporting car-free, active sustainable transport options More connections to improve 30-minute cities Thriving places Enhancing liveability for communities Thriving 15-minute neighbourhoods Street space as public space Build well-designed transport infrastructure Improving the amenity of state roads Maximising the use of our network Releasing the potential of our infrastructure - Reallocating road space - More space for walking and cycling Resilient communities Building resilience and economic growth - Considering climate change in all our decisions
+More choices, better access

+Improving transport solutions

+- Supporting car-free, active sustainable transport options

+- More connections to improve 30-minute cities

+Thriving places

+Enhancing liveability for communities

+- Thriving 15-minute neighbourhoods

+- Street space as public space

+- Build well-designed transport infrastructure

+- Improving the amenity of state roads

+Maximising the use of our network

+Releasing the potential of our infrastructure

+- Reallocating road space

+- More space for walking and cycling

+Resilient communities

+Building resilience and economic growth

+- Considering climate change in all our decisions

+These documents are supported by a range of standards, policies, and guides discussed later in the plan.